NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

 -Biometrics Collection in and outside Canada:

 Please visit here for information on how COVID-19 may impact biometrics collection for your PGWP application.

 To manage the outbreak of COVID-19, travel restrictions have been implemented to stop non-essential travel to Canada by foreign nationals with only a few exemptions.

-If you plan to travel abroad while your post-graduation work permit application is being processed within Canada, please review the travel restrictions and exemptions to make an informed decision about your travel plan.
+If you plan to travel abroad while your PGWP application is being processed within Canada, please review the travel restrictions and exemptions to make an informed decision about your travel plan.

-If you will apply for your post-graduation work permit outside Canada, upon approval of your post-graduation work permit, please ensure that you are exempt from the travel restrictions and can travel back to Canada (if the travel restrictions are still in place when you plan to return to Canada).
+If you will apply for your PGWP outside Canada, upon approval of your PGWP, please ensure that you are exempt from the travel restrictions as a temporary foreign worker and can travel back to Canada (if the travel restrictions are still in place when you plan to return to Canada).

 - Check here for travel restrictions and exemptions for temporary workers

-Depending on how the COVID-19 situation evolves, the current travel restrictions may be changed or extended further.
-Therefore, it will be important to closely monitor these in preparation of your return to Canada.
-If you are not exempt from the travel restrictions, you will not be allowed to enter Canada.
+Depending on how the COVID-19 situation evolves, the current travel restrictions and entry requirements may be changed or extended further.
+Therefore, it will be important to closely monitor these in preparation for your return to Canada.

-In the event that the travel restrictions are still in place, your family members will not be able to travel to Canada unless they are exempt from the restrictions (even if they have valid Temporary Resident Visas or Electronic Travel Authorization).
+In the event that the travel restrictions are still in place, your family members must meet the travel exemptions and be travelling for essential purposes.
+Non-essential travel to Canada such as travel for the purpose of tourism or a short-term visit is not permitted under the current travel restrictions (even if they have valid Temporary Resident Visas or Electronic Travel Authorizations).

 Should the travel restrictions be loosened or lifted, refer to the following resources that may help your family/friends prepare for their visit to Canada: